Andean Mountain Cat Facts

 - The Andean Mountain Cat, Leopardus jacobita, is a small species of wildcat.
 This beautiful animal is also one of only two species of wild felines for which no subspecies have been classically described.

-- The beautiful small cat is, unfortunately, an extremely rare creature.
+- The beautiful small cat remains, unfortunately, an extremely rare creature.
 Estimates place the number of living individuals to be no more than 2,500.
+Therefore, few people ever encounter the feline.

-- The Leopardus jacobita is one of approximately two dozen small wildcat species found around the world and ranks among the least known of all wild felines.
+- The Leopardus jacobita represents one of approximately two dozen small wildcat species found around the world.
+Quite unfortunately, the marvelous wild cat also ranks among the least known of all wild felines.

 - Sadly, the IUCN currently lists this remarkable feline as Endangered.
+Like many species around the world, it now finds itself facing severe dangers.
 The greatest threats to its existence consist of habitat loss and climate change.

 Andean Mountain Cat Physical Description

-There is a difference between the color patterns in juvenile and mature Andean Mountain Cats.
-The markings on the coat are smaller, more numerous, and darker on juveniles, especially those on the sides of the body.
+There does remain a difference between the color patterns in juvenile and mature Andean Mountain Cats, however.
+The markings on the coat appear smaller, more numerous, and darker on juveniles.
+This especially holds true of those on the sides of the body.

 - Kingdom: Animalia